kpunith8/Links-and-Tutorials/General Topics/cyber-security.md

 #### Ring Topology

-The nodes arranged in circle format
+The nodes arranged in circle format.
 The neighbouring nodes will give the flow of data in a circular direction.

 Advantages
 - Greatly reduces the risk of collision on the network - only one node can transmit the data at a time.
 - Good structure of flow of data, i.e., data flows in a circular path until it gets to its destination.
-- It is cost effective and cheap to install and manage
+- Cost effective and cheap to install and manage

 Disadvantages
 - Very vulnerable to network failure - if one node goes down, whole network connected next to it will disconnected.